 - Face the light: Position yourself facing a light source (e.g., a window or lamp) to ensure your face is well lit.
-Avoid sitting with your back to bright lights or windows. - Natural light works best: If possible, use natural daylight for a softer look.
-Set up in front of a window if possible.
+DO NOT sit with your back to bright lights or windows. - Natural light works best: If possible, use natural daylight for a softer look.
+Set up near a window if possible.
+(Ideally, such that your camera is between you and the window, so that you are looking at the light from the window while filming).